dphilipson/transducist/docs/api.md

 ### `.drop(n)`

 Skips the first `n` elements.
+If there are fewer than `n` elements, then skip all of them.
+If `n` is negative, then leave the elements unchanged (same as `0`).

 For example:

 ```ts
 chainFrom([1, 2, 3, 4, 5])